sysprog21/lab0-c/README.md

 * Implementing robust code that operates correctly with invalid arguments, including NULL pointers.

 The lab involves implementing a queue, supporting both last-in, first-out (LIFO) and first-in-first-out (FIFO) queueing disciplines.
-The underlying data structure is a singly-linked list, enhanced to make some of the operations more efficient.
+The underlying data structure is a circular doubly-linked list, enhanced to make some of the operations more efficient.

 ## Prerequisites